s9xie/MILTracker1.01/README.md

 *The default path should be like "C:\Program Files (x86)\Intel\Composer XE\"

-*You may need to also install Intel Composer XE if you haven't yet.
+*You do NOT need to install Intel Composer XE.

 <b>2.Install OpenCV</b>